Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Coordinate Representation of 3-Spirals

 \subsection{The Correspondence of \texorpdfstring{$\cS_{3,n}^\beta$}{S3n beta} and \texorpdfstring{$S_n(K,J)$}{Sn(K,J)}}

 Here we show that $\cS_{3,n}^\beta$ is equivalent to $S_n(K,J)$.
-The ideas behind the proofs are essentially the same as the ones in the previous sections.
-We just need to modify the details of our constructions to suit the type $\beta$ spirals and $S_n(K,J)$.
+The ideas behind the proofs are essentially the same as the ones in $\S$\ref{subsec:correspondence alpha and IJ}.
+We will focus on explaining how to modify the details of the proofs in $\S$\ref{subsec:correspondence alpha and IJ} for type-$\beta$ 3-spirals and $S_n(K,J)$.

 \begin{lemma} If $P$ is an $N$-representative of $[P] \in \cS_{3,n}^\beta$, then the quadrilateral joined by vertices $(P_i, P_{i+1}, P_{i+2}, P_{i+3})$ is convex for all $i > N$. \end{lemma}